Undergraduate Catalog

 I. General Education Featured Courses (45 Credits)

 TESU Featured Courses are listed as a guide.
 Other courses may satisfy the areas and can be viewed on our website under General Education Courses.
-For more information see About Our General Education Program.
 To plan your program please contact a nursing academic advisor.

 A. Intellectual and Practical Skills (15 Credits)